-Rayyan is a bright and engaged 12-year-old boy who attends a specialized Science and Technology school with an enhanced curriculum in mathematics, science and technology.
-He is an avid chess player who won the championship in his division at school and who has twice competed at the national level.
+Rayyan is a bright and engaged 14-year-old boy who just graduated year 8.
+He attends a specialized Science and Technology school with an enhanced curriculum in mathematics, science and technology.
+He is an avid chess player who has won the championship in his division at school and who has twice competed at the national level.

-Rayyan is also a patient at The Hospital for Sick Children in Toronto, being treated for acute myeloid leukemia (AML).
+Rayyan was also a patient at The Hospital for Sick Children in Toronto, he was treated for acute myeloid leukemia (AML).

 His diagnosis was confirmed on December 1, 2017 after several months of extreme fatigue.
 Several trips to the family doctor and many blood tests were done without leading to a cause for his symptoms, until Rayyan’s parents once again brought him to the doctor and new tests showed blasts (myeoblasts) in Rayyan’s blood.
 These immature white cells are not normally found in the blood and are an indication that leukemia may be present.